tytydraco/yessleep/out/I_killed_my_best_friend_last_week__now_hes_acting_like_nothing_happened.md

 But I wasn’t laughing, and Josh certainly wasn’t either.

 I looked back down at his body.
 It was awful.
 His clothes were torn and tattered, and his face was split open in an awful way, down the left side of his head.
-You’d have to squint hard if you even wanted to lie to yourself that it looked like remotely human.
+You’d have to squint hard if you even wanted to lie to yourself that it looked anything remotely human.

 I felt another pang of adrenaline.